-As the hair that is being cut away while shaving may retract under the surface of the skin, this is a major cause of the disorder.
+Like the hair that is being cut away while shaving may retract under the surface of the skin, this is a major cause of the disorder.
 It can occur in skin folds and scars.
 And people with curly hair are most affected as the curls mean that the sharp pointed end of the recently shaved hair comes out from the skin and reenters the skin.
 The injured follicles are highly vulnerable to become infected, causing folliculitis barbae.

 What are the complications of pseudofolliculitis barbae?